Financial Basics · Healthcare

 Why it matters in retirement

-For pre-retirees considering early retirement, ACA subsidies are the biggest variable in the math.
-At 400% of the federal poverty level or below, subsidies can reduce premiums dramatically — making 60-to-65 bridge coverage affordable if you manage your MAGI carefully.
+For pre-retirees considering early retirement, ACA subsidies are one of the biggest variables in the math.
+Subsidy eligibility depends on household income, family size, plan year, and location, so 60-to-65 bridge coverage can change materially if you manage MAGI carefully.

 Max subsidy cap (post-IRA)